Textiles: Material-Specific Data

 The main source of textiles in municipal solid waste (MSW) is discarded clothing, although other smaller sources include furniture, carpets, tires, footwear, and other nondurable goods such as sheets and towels.
 There also is data specific to clothing and footwear, and to towels, sheets and pillowcases.

 This web page is a brief summary of textile material-specific data specific to MSW.
-For more comprehensive information, see the 2016 and 2017 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.
+For more comprehensive information, see the 2018 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.

 On this page:

 EPA estimated that the generation of textiles in 2018 was 17 million tons.
 This figure represents 5.8 percent of total MSW generation that year.
 Generation estimates for clothing and footwear were based in part on sales data from the American Apparel and Footwear Association.
 EPA also found that significant amounts of textiles enter the reuse market, but the amount of reused textiles is not included in the generation estimate.
 Reused garments and wiper rags enter the waste stream eventually and become a part of MSW generation.

 The recycling rate for all textiles was 14.7 percent in 2018, with 2.5 million tons recycled.
 Within this figure, EPA estimated that the recycling rate for textiles in clothing and footwear was 13 percent based on information from the American Textile Recycling Service.
 The rate for items such as sheets and pillowcases was 15.8 percent in 2018.